robbert-vdh/nih-plug/plugins/aw_soft_vacuum/README.md

 This is a straightforward port of Airwindows' [Hard Vacuum](https://www.airwindows.com/hard-vacuum-vst/) plugin with 4x linear-phase oversampling and parameter smoothing, because I like the distortion effect and wish it had oversampling.
-All credits go to Chris from Airwindows.
+All credit goes to Chris from Airwindows.
+I just wanted to share this in case anyone else finds it useful.

 ## Download